saramoohead/harry-potter-and-the-magic-of-ruby/README.md

 ### Master gave Dobby a sock
 Of course, there is more than one type of magic user.
 Harry uses a wand to make his magic, but Dobby doesn't need a wand to do his magic.

 Ruby magic let's us create a HouseElf class that also inherits from Character and include the Magic module.
 Now, we are sharing the behaviours of Magic across different object classes.
+I haven't done that -- so it's my challenge to you to do it foryourself.
+Make a HouseElf class, give it magic and then create a Dobby!

 In conclusion, there is no magic spell for learning how to code quickly.
 But with each little piece of code that you make do what you tell it to, you'll build up your powers to make something as rich and beautiful, and hopefully as successful as the Harry Potter world.